 That said, 400 g (14 oz) of the largest size durum wheat spaghetti you can find will do just fine

 E basta. (no olive oil, no butter, no cream)

-Boil the pasta al dente in 1 gallon of lightly salted water.
+Cook the pasta until al dente in 1 gallon of lightly salted water.
 Remember, fresh pasta cooks much quicker than the dried kind.

 Loosely drain the pasta, saving more starchy cooking water.

-Toss the cooked pasta into the cheese pan over very gentle heat, folding in more grated cheese and freshly ground black pepper, and adding more of the saved cooking water to blend.
-Creaminess ensues.
+Toss the cooked pasta into a large warmed bowl, adding handfuls of cheese and freshly ground black pepper, and adding more of the saved cooking water to blend.
+Using a wooden spoon, stir vigorously until creaminess ensues.